crytic/slither/CONTRIBUTING.md

 Instructions for installing a development version of Slither can be found in our [wiki](https://github.com/crytic/slither/wiki/Developer-installation).

 To run the unit tests, you need to clone this repository and run `make test`.
 Run a specific test with `make test TESTS=$test_name`.
+The names of tests can be obtained with `pytest tests --collect-only`.

 ### Linters